Complete visitor Guide to Great Bear Rainforest

 The Great Bear Rainforest offers plenty of activities to keep visitors busy.
 Hiking, sightseeing, camping, fishing, paddling, boating, and bird watching are just a few of the options available.
 For those looking for a more unique experience, there are also opportunities to go whale watching or Grizzly Bear viewing.
 Regardless of which you choose there is no shortage of things to see and do in the Great Bear Rainforest.

 Where To Stay

 There is a variety of accommodation options available in Great Bear Rainforest.
 For those looking for a rustic experience, camping sites are scattered throughout the region.
-For those looking for something a little more comfortable, there are several lodges and resorts offering rooms, suites and a variety of dining options.
+For travelers looking for something a little more comfortable, there are several lodges and resorts offering rooms, suites and a variety of dining options.

 Tweedsmuir Park Lodge

 Tweedsmuir Park Lodge is a historic lodge located in the heart of Great Bear Rainforest.
 The lodge offers a variety of accommodations, from camping sites to cabins to suites.
 The lodge is also home to a fine restaurant, which serves up local specialties like fresh fish and venison.
 The lodge is the perfect basecamp for those looking to explore the Great Bear Rainforest and its many wonders.